slurmulon/bach/docs/guide.md

 ]
 ```

-The issue is that, at least right now, `bach` will interpret this as a list nested in a list.
+The issue is that, at least right now, `bach` will interpret this as a list nested in a list, and this is not supported.

-The ideal behavior would be for `bach` to automatically merge `:Part` into the parent list, that way we're only dealing with one list and avoid violating the nesting rules.
+The ideal behavior would be for `bach` to sort of merge `:Part` into the main list, that way `bach` only deals with one list and avoids violating the nesting constraints.

-This is especially problematic for complex or long tracks that repeat not only the same musical elements but also the same phrases or parts several times.
+This lacking feature is especially problematic for complex or long tracks that repeat not only the same musical elements but also the same phrases or parts several times over.

-In the future `bach` will elegantly handle this situation, but for now this must be noted as a limitation to work around.
+In the near future `bach` will elegantly handle this situation, but for now this must be noted as a limitation to work around.

-##### Durations
+> If you are a programmer who is interested in contributing to `bach` and solving this problem, please check out the [Contribute](/contribute) page.

 ### Play

 The final but arguably most important element in `bach` is `!Play`.
 The reason it's so important is because this specifies the main entrypoint of a track.

-It's prefixed with a `!` so that it can be viewed as a special element, and also to indicate the importance of it.
+It's prefixed with a `!` so that it can be recognized as a special element, and also to indicate its importance.

 In other words, `bach` looks for the `!Play` element first and foremost, then processes everything referenced by `!Play` from there.